corey-schneider/team-12/README.md

 ### EERD
 ![UpdatedERD](https://user-images.githubusercontent.com/57717125/101294300-6dd9e600-37e4-11eb-9d04-ecd3e7a74e57.png)

-Narrative: This erd displays the relationships of a food delivery service handled by a university.
+Narrative: This ERD displays the relationships of a food delivery service handled by a university.
 Restaurants make food based on the orders made.
 Students are drivers that deliver food to an address.
 Restaurants and Drivers are given ratings based on their on performance and quality.

 <hr>